udacity/create-your-own-adventure/english/ask-to-alice/ask-to-alice.md

 Pick one of the choices below:

 Just click on the link.
+Just do it!

 [The one that makes you larger](../super-man/save-the-word.md)